Vital Remains: Suzuki joining, Forever Underground, departure of old members and Dawn of the Apocalypse

 In 1996, Dave Suzuki joined the band, initially playing drums.
 Suzuki eventually contributed guitar work, as the band worked on their next album.
 In mid 1997, Vital Remains signed a two-album deal with Osmose Records.
-Paul Flynn left the band in 1996 (citing family obligations), along side with vocalist Jeff Gruslin.
+Paul Flynn left the band in 1996 (citing family obligations), alongside vocalist Jeff Gruslin.
 The band released Forever Underground in 1997.
-Bassist Joe Lewis done vocals for the album, at the same time, Lazaro and Suzuki recorded the bass parts.
+Bassist Joe Lewis did vocals for the album, at the same time, Lazaro and Suzuki recorded the bass parts.
 Chris Ross from Cape Cod joined the band as the vocalist and Metal Maniacs said "that no band on the planet put on a headbanging show of satanic fury than Vital Remains."
 The band released Dawn of the Apocalypse in 2000, which featured vocalist Thorn.
 The album debuted a new, heavier style.
 Joe Lewis left the band same year and Thorn was fired in 2001.
 Jake Raymond became the band's new vocalist in 2001, but left later same year.